Fall Enrichment Program (FEP)

 1.)
 Where it says, "Enter your Organization:" enter IFDSEP.
 Do not enter IFDFEP.

 2.)
 Enter your profile information.
-Host sites should fill out the white and grey sections.
+Host sites should fill out the white and gray sections.
 FEP interns should fill out the white and blue sections.

-Additionally, download and review the Preceptors Guide.
+Additionally, download and review the SEP Preceptors Handbook.
 (Enhanced instruction for your onsite preceptor.)

 6.)
 Email Membership & Education Specialist, Jasmin Clark at email@example.com to connect with any further instructions for participating in the Fall Enrichment Program.

-To be elgible for the Fall Enrichment Program, you must:
+To be eligible for the Fall Enrichment Program, you must:

 - Be a U.S. Citizen (Work-Study Visas or Permanent Residents are not eligible for this program.)

-- Be a recent graduate U.S. student from a MHA/ MPH/ MBA or a comparable degree that has graduated within the last two (2) years.
+- Be a recent graduate U.S. student from an MHA/ MPH/ MBA or a comparable degree that has graduated within the last two (2) years.
 (We currently cannot place undergraduates.)

-- Be able to move to a different US city from October - December of 2016.
-(Certain Host Sites might require you to stay longer than 10-weeks)
+- Be able to move to a different US city from October - December of 2017.

 1.)
 Visit our Online Database by clicking here.
 (Bookmark this page for later reference.)